Mansur Arief

 model.constraint = Constraint(model.J, rule=constraint_rule)

-model without specifying the values, just yet.
-This is useful when we want to solve the same problem with
+Note here that we use the AbstractModel class to define the model.
+This allows us to define the model without specifying the values, just yet.
+This is useful when we want to solve the same problem with different parameters, or when we want to solve the problem with random parameters.

 We then create an instance of the model by passing the values of the parameters we stored earlier.